dfinity/motoko/doc/md/language-manual.md

 #### Handling pattern match failures

 In the presence of of refutable patterns a `let` declaration may fail to bind the expression.
-The default consequence of such failure is a trap.
-The compiler will additionally emit a warning if a pattern match failure is possible.
+The default consequence of such a failure is trapping.
+The compiler will additionally emit a warning if a pattern match failure is a possibility.

 There are cases, however, when the user wants to explicitly handle such pattern match failures.
-For thesesuch cases the let declaration `let <pat> = <exp> else <fail-expr>` is provided, and has identical static and dynamic semantics with the difference that instead of trapping the canister evaluates the `<fail-expr>` to redirect the program's control flow.
+For such cases the let declaration `let <pat> = <exp> else <fail-expr>` is provided, and has identical static and dynamic semantics with the difference that instead of trapping the canister evaluates the `<fail-expr>` to redirect the program's control flow.
-Thus `<fail-expr>` must have type `Non` (i.e. being non-returning), and as such `return` or other jumps are permitted besides aborting calls.
+Thus `<fail-expr>` must have type `Non` (i.e. being non-returning), and as such `return` or other jumps are permitted besides (eventually) aborting calls.
+The compilation warning is suppressed when the user chooses to handle the pattern-match failure.

 ### Var declaration